epfl-lara/scala-smtlib/README.md

 $ sbt test
 ```

-The functional tests are testing end-to-end flows of Scala SMT-LIB.
+The integration tests test end-to-end flows of Scala SMT-LIB.
 They do take
 a bit more time and require some setup in your environment.
 In particular, they
 will try to use the SMT solvers `z3`, `cvc4`, `cvc5`, and `bitwuzla` if they are
 available in your PATH (the commands tried are exactly the solver names as